Sama-Borhani/spotify-ml-case-study/README.md

 * Features include: `danceability`, `energy`, `loudness`, `speechiness`, `acousticness`, `instrumentalness`, `liveness`, `valence`, `tempo`, etc.
 * Engineered features: `duration_mins`, `collaboration`.
 * See `references/dataset.md` for provenance & schema.
+* This project uses the [Spotify Tracks Dataset](https://huggingface.co/datasets/maharshipandya/spotify-tracks-dataset) hosted on Hugging Face 🤗.
+The dataset contains track-level audio features (danceability, energy, loudness, speechiness, acousticness, etc.) along with metadata such as track name, artist(s), and album.

+For this repository, a raw CSV file is placed in `data/` For full details, feature descriptions, and the complete dataset, please refer to the [Hugging Face dataset page](https://huggingface.co/datasets/maharshipandya/spotify-tracks-dataset).
 ---

 ##  Contributing